knative/client/docs/cmd/kn_version.md

 ### Options

 ```
   -h, --help            help for version
+  -o, --output string   Output format.
+One of: json|yaml.
 ```

 ### Options inherited from parent commands